rannn505/child-shell/CONTRIBUTING.md

 ### Reporting Issues

 Before opening an issue, please search the [issue tracker](https://github.com/rannn505/node-powershell/issues) to make sure your issue hasn't already been reported.
-I use it, and mainly its label feature to keep track of bugs and improvements to `node-shell` itself, its examples, and its documentation.
+I use it, and mainly its label feature to keep track of bugs and improvements to `nbsh` itself, its examples, and its documentation.
 I encourage you to open issues to discuss improvements, architecture, theory, internal implementation, etc. If a topic has been discussed before, I will ask you to join the previous discussion.

 ### Asking Questions

-**For support or usage questions like “how do I do X with node-shell” and “my code doesn't work”, please search and ask on [StackOverflow with a node-shell tag](https://stackoverflow.com/questions/tagged/node-shell?sort=votes&pageSize=50) first.**
+**For support or usage questions like “how do I do X with nbsh” and “my code doesn't work”, please search and ask on [StackOverflow with a nbsh tag](https://stackoverflow.com/questions/tagged/nbsh?sort=votes&pageSize=50) first.**

 Some questions take a long time to get an answer. **If your question gets closed or you don't get a reply on StackOverflow for longer than a week or two,** I encourage you to post an issue linking to your question.
 I will label and close your issue but this will give people watching the repo an opportunity to see your question and reply to it on StackOverflow if they know the answer.

 ### Development

-The following is a detailed list of all [npm scripts](https://docs.npmjs.com/misc/scripts) that will help you develope to `node-shell`:
+The following is a detailed list of all [npm scripts](https://docs.npmjs.com/misc/scripts) that will help you develope to `nbsh`:

 | Script      | Use to                  | Snippet                 | Command                                                    |
 | ----------- | ----------------------- | ----------------------- | ---------------------------------------------------------- |